 - a.
 Only wind tunnels that use air at atmospheric pressure as the test fluid are permitted.
 Other than rotations of the RATG and model or ground plane about the yaw axis, designs which attempt to create curved flow conditions relative to the RATG are not permitted.
-For closed section wind tunnels adaption of vertical walls and the ceiling to improve air flow uniformity is permitted. - b.
+For closed section wind tunnels adaption of vertical walls and the ceiling to improve air flow uniformity is permitted.
+Particle image velocimetry systems where the wind tunnel air transports a flow visualisation medium are permitted. - b.
 No RWTT may be carried out using a scale model and RATG which is greater than 60% of full size neither may it be carried out at a wind tunnel air speed exceeding 50m/s measured relative to the scale model and RATG.
-Furthermore, during restricted wind tunnel testing the magnitude of the rate of change of the wind tunnel air speed measured relative to the scale model and RATG must be less than $4.5m/s^2$.
+Furthermore, during restricted wind tunnel testing the magnitude of the rate of change of the wind tunnel air speed measured relative to the scale model and RATG must be less than 4.5m/s2.
 The rate of change of the wind tunnel air speed will be defined as the derivative of wind tunnel air speed and smoothed using a moving average filter, centred on each sample, of period 0.5 seconds during each wind tunnel air speed ramp up and ramp down phase.
 These phases are defined as the periods when the wind tunnel air speed is varying between 15m/s and 95% of the maximum wind tunnel air speed during a run. - c.
 Only one model and RATG may be used per run.
 A maximum of two models may be used and a single model change made per Competitor per 24 hour period.
 For the avoidance of doubt, a model in this context is defined by its underlying spine, motors and sensors. - d.
 The only permitted degrees of freedom of the model and RATG during a run of RWTT are: - i.
 Wheel rotation about the wheel axis - ii.
 Changes of ride height and roll angle relative to the ground plane and associated articulation of the elements representing the RATG suspension - iii.
 Changes of load applied to wheels through the elements representing the RATG suspension - iv.
 Steering of the front wheels - v.
 Changes of yaw angle relative to the incident air flow and/or ground plane - vi.
 Simulation of differing exhaust flow - vii.
 Adjustment of the flap angle of the front wing - viii.
-Adjustment of the incidence of the rearmost and uppermost element of the top rear wing
+Adjustment of the incidence of the rearmost and uppermost element of the top rear wing - ix.
+Adjustment or operation of sensors - x.
+Application of flow visualisation liquids - e.
+Changes of attitude of the model and RATG may not occur at a rate that requires changes of ride height at the front or rear axle centreline greater than the scale equivalent of 0.033

-- ix.
-Adjustment or operation of sensors - e.
-Changes of attitude of the model and RATG may not occur at a rate that requires changes of ride height at the front or rear axle centreline greater than the scale equivalent of 0.033 m/s on the full size F1 car and/or rotation about the yaw or roll axes at a rate greater than 1.0 deg./s. - f.
+- m/s on the full size F1 car and/or rotation about the yaw or roll axes at a rate greater than 1.0 deg./s. - f.
 Where non-rigid wind tunnel tyres are used for RWTT these may only be produced by the appointed tyre supplier.
 Furthermore, devices that actively modify the shape of the tyre during RWTT other than as a result of vertical and lateral loads reacted at the contact patch are not permitted.
 Tyre pressure control is permitted but the complete wheel must contain only a single fixed internal gas volume.
+Systems which apply lubricant directly or indirectly to the wind tunnel tyres in order to reduce friction at the contact patches are permitted.